RedHatQE/carbon/docs/configuration.rst

 .. note::

-    Configuration options can be overridden by passing cli options when running carbon.
+    Many of the configuration options can be overridden by passing cli options when running carbon.
 See the options in the running carbon `example. <examples.html#run>`__